jburmesch/VBAExportForGit/README.md

 A VBA Module to open a CMD window in the 'source' folder, or the current excel file's folder, if no 'source' folder exists there.

 ### How to use:
-* Create a new ".xlsm" file, name it something convenient, and import .bas and .cls files from this repo
+* Create a new ".xlsm" file, name it something convenient, and import .bas and .cls files from this repo.
+(If you already did this, you don't need to do it again.)
-* Add the macro to Excel's Quick Access Toolbar (via "Customize the Quick Access Toolbar).
+* Add the OpenCMDOnly macro to Excel's Quick Access Toolbar (via "Customize the Quick Access Toolbar).
 * Run the macro from the file that you'd like to do verson control for.
 A CMD window will be opened in the 'source' folder if it exists in that location, or the option will be given to open in the file's location if no 'source' folder is found.

 ## Basic Workflow for Exporting